Asynchronous HTTP client¶

 ...

-attribute of HttpResponse
+The request attribute of HttpResponse

-is an instance of the original HttpRequest
+is an instance of the original HttpRequest.

 Passing Parameters In URLs¶

-You can attach parameters to the url
+You can attach parameters to the url by passing the

-params
+params dictionary:

 response = sessions.get('http://bla.com',